HomeContact UsExtrasChronologyWorksKudosLinks/Contact

 1956: In the Time of Greenbloom (published in America in 1957).

-b. son Mario Simon Barnsley
+b. son Mario Simon George Gabriel Barnsley-Maidstone Kent

-1957: b. daughter Felicity Anne Barnsley (Morris)
+1957: b. daughter Felicity Anne Barnsley (Morris)- Maidstone, Kent

 1958: Eight Days (published in America in 1959).